Samuel Eusebius McCorkle: Zion-Parnassus Academy

 In 1793 McCorkle announced a new academy that would prepare men for future university study.
 The school was to open within the Thyatira congregation and enroll ten students.
 In January 1794 the academy, named Zion-Parnassus, began operations.
 McCorkle chose the name to signify the importance of both Biblical (Zion) and classical (Parnassus) education.
 The academy was modeled on the school of Dr. David Caldwell where McCorkle received his classical education.
 The instruction was in basic languages and science, using such instruments as globes, a barometer, a thermometer, a microscope, prismatic glass, and surveying instruments.
 McCorkle was a pioneer in introducing such innovations as agriculture and science laboratories into a school curriculum.

 In 1787 McCorkle requested and received a collection of books on teaching and pedagogy from Germany that allowed him to introduce teacher training at Thyatira Church.
 Zion-Parnassus was well known for its normal department, which was the first attempt at teacher training in North Carolina and one of the first in this country, and for its assistance with tuition and books to worthy students.
 The school maintained a high order of scholarship and had an extensive influence.
 Six of the seven members of the first graduating class of the University of North Carolina in 1798 received their college preparation in this academy.
 Forty-five of his students entered the ministry, others became lawyers, judges, and officers of the state.

 Philosophical and religious views

 McCorkle was a moderate Calvinist, who valued both religious and classical education.
 During the course of his life he worked to bridge the Old Side–New Side Controversy within the Presbyterian Church in colonial America.
 Half of McCorkle's published sermons addressed the problems of church division and deism.

 Influence

 John Brown was a pupil of McCorkle.
 He went on to become a professor at South Carolina College (later the university).
 He helped start Lancaster Academy (SC) in 1802, and Wadesboro Academy (NC) in 1803, and served as a trustee and president.
 Brown became President of the University of Georgia in Athens.

 Personal library

-Samuel McCorkle possessed an impressive and admirable collection of books for back country frontier settlement when books were expensive, minister's salary small, and books were very hard to procure.
+Samuel McCorkle possessed a large collection of books for back country frontier settlement, despite books being expensive and hard to procure at the time.